-Thirty years ago I began to learn a new way of cooking and spent many of those early years professionally studying whole foods cooking with masters who understand how to heal and maintain good health with food.
-I was one of the chief cooks and developer of recipes in a Vegan/Macrobiotic Restaurant in the 1980’s, and taught hundreds of cooking classes throughout the 80’s and 90’s.
-I also had a Whole Foods catering business in the 1980’s.
+More than three decades ago I began to learn a new way of cooking and spent many of those early years professionally studying whole foods cooking with masters who understand how to heal and maintain good health with food.
+I was one of the chief cooks and developers of recipes in a Vegan/Macrobiotic Restaurant in the 1980’s, and taught hundreds of cooking classes throughout the 80’s and 90’s.
+I also had a Whole Foods Plant-Based catering business in the 1980’s.

 The public is now more aware of the effects of food on physical, mental and emotional health.
 This awareness has brought a new set of problems.
-Many people believe that processed foods, snacks, and frozen meals from the health food store will bring good health.
+Many people believe that refined and processed foods, snacks, and frozen meals from the health food store will bring good health.
 They will not.
-If you want to be healthy, please cook real food.
+If you want to be healthy, please cook real whole foods.
 It does take time, but have you considered the time, money and inconvenience of not feeling well?

 These three recipes all have brown rice as their foundation.
 When complex carbohydrate is combined with beans, you receive every amino acid.
 Tofu is considered a bean product since it is made from soybeans.
 I hope you’ll experiment and get creative with these recipes.
 They are inexpensive, satisfying and will keep you healthy.